How to test a business idea (before you quit your day job)

 Don’t expect to reach this step overnight.
 Some aspiring entrepreneurs take months or years before they’re able to quit their day job.

 The previous nine steps are intended to help you build a solid business foundation, however, this final step needs cautious consideration.
 Are you fairly certain your business will continue to grow?
-Have you carefully assessed the risks and talked them over with your loved ones?
+Have you carefully assessed the risks and discussed them with your loved ones?

 Check out how one Invoice2go subscriber made the decision to become a full-time photographer for inspiration.
 However, if you’re getting green lights from your customer base and network, it’s time to take the next step.